pw4rn3r/ECE382/notes/L31/index.md

 ### Capture

 Capture mode is selected when the CAP bit in TACCTL is set to 1.
-It's used to record time events.
+It is used to record time events.
 It can be used for:

 - Event detection
 - Event counting
 - Pulse-width measurement
 - Frequency measurement

 Each TACCRx has two possible capture pins - CCIxA and CCIxB.
 The one being monitored is selectable by software.
+In the device-specific guide, you can find more information on which timer signals these inputs correspond with in the pin functions, terminal functions, and the timer signal connections tables.

 If a capture occurs:
 	- The TAR value is copied into the TACCRx register
 	- The interrupt flag CCIFG is set

+You could measure the time between a rising edge on two different signals, for example, or you could measure how long a particular signal is high.
+If you are measuring the time between two events, it is recommended that you use Timer_A in the continuous mode.
+(What capture mode is this?)
+Your TAR could overflow once or even multiple times between the two events; you will know an overflow happened if the COV bit was set in the TACCTLx register.
+If you are in up mode, dealing with the differences in TARs could be a little more difficult.
+Look at the state diagram below to figure out how to deal with the COV bit.

 ![Capture Cycle](capture_cycle.jpg)

+You can use your Timer_A interrupt to help you in your quest for an input capture, as long as you enable the capture/compare interrupt.
+Note another bit in the TACCTLx register: CCI.
+TI says this bit is the "capture/compare input.
+The selected input signal can be read by this bit."
+In other words, you can see the value of the signal you are watching.
+Why does that matter?
+If you are measuring the time a signal is high using CM_3, you will need to differentiate between the TAR at the start of the rising edge and the TAR at the falling edge.
+Checking the CCI bit will tell you which edge you just left, which might be important inside an interrupt.
+However, the CCI bit can also get into a race condition; for this reason it is important that you synchronoize your capture with the timer clock.

 ### Compare